WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 # Test Core Tickets with Playground

 [WordPress Playground](https://playground.wordpress.net/) is an online platform that lets you experiment and learn about WordPress without affecting your live website.
 It’s a virtual sandbox where you can test features, designs, and settings in a safe and controlled environment.
-More About WordPress Playground can be read [here](https://wordpress.github.io/wordpress-playground/).
+More about WordPress Playground can be read [here](https://wordpress.github.io/wordpress-playground/).

 ## How to Test Core Tickets with Playground

 1. Go to the Trac ticket and check that the ticket has a GitHub PR or a patch file.
-If a ticket has PR, you can test that trac ticket with Playground.
+If a ticket has PR, you can test that Trac ticket with Playground.
 If the Trac ticket has “.patch”.
 This automatic test environment will not work.

     <a href="https://make.wordpress.org/test/files/2025/10/example-trac-ticket.png"><img src="https://make.wordpress.org/test/files/2025/10/example-trac-ticket.png" alt="Example Trac Ticket" style="max-width: 100%"></a>

-2. Click on the ‘View PR’ button, it will open the respective GitHub PR as shown in the below screenshot.
+2. Click on the ‘View PR’ button, it will open the respective GitHub PR as shown in the screenshot below.

     <a href="https://make.wordpress.org/test/files/2025/10/github-pull-request-example.png"><img src="https://make.wordpress.org/test/files/2025/10/github-pull-request-example.png" alt="GitHub Pull Request Example" style="max-width: 100%"></a>